-A3 is a structured problem-solving technique that was first developed by Toyota.
+A3 is a structured problem-solving technique that Toyota first developed.
 It gets its name from the final report that is one page (A3 is a standard European paper size) that documents the results from the PDCA cycle.
-Forcing the information to be condensed to one page helps teams focus on what’s important.
+Forcing the information to be condensed to one page helps teams focus on what's important.

 #2 - 5S (Sort, Set, Shine, Standardize, Sustain)